 Starting Rhubarb From Seedlings

 Although it is possible to grow rhubarb from seed, planting rhubarb crowns is the preferred method.
 Be sure to space the crowns about 4 feet apart from one another so they have plenty of room to grow as they mature and fill in.
-Plant them no more than 2 inches below the surface in soil that has been dug out, enriched with compost and loosened.
+Plant them no more than 2 inches below the surface in a garden bed that has been dug out, enriched with compost, and loosened.
 These holes should be large, about the size of a bushel basket.

 In What Zone Does Rhubarb Grow Best?